-From Wikipedia we learn that the neighborhood takes it’s name from the Tiffany streetcar line which started operation in 1890 with the opening of the Grand viaduct.
+The neighborhood takes it’s name from the Tiffany streetcar line which started operation in 1890 with the opening of the Grand viaduct.
 The Tiffany streetcar line transformed the neighborhood into a middle-class commuters suburb.
-The area was originally platted out by the French in 1769; back then Grand was for beyond the edge of the settlement of St. Louis.
+The area was originally platted out by the French in 1769; back then Grand was far beyond the edge of the settlement of St. Louis.
 By the 1860’s much of this area had become property of Mrs. Mary McRee, who ended up selling most of the land to a developer in 1888.
 A portion of the area was subdivided into McRee City in 1869 and was developed by Mary McRee to take advantage of the horse carriage lines that were arriving in the area.
 Wow, this city has an amazing history.
+My source.

-Parts of her land were still called McRee Town as recent as 2004 when the city made the decision to demolish many of the homes and re-brand the neighborhood as Botanical Heights.
+Parts of her land were still called McRee Town as recent as 2004 when the city made the decision to demolish many of the homes and re-brand the neighborhood to Botanical Heights.